mapbox/tilelive-decorator/README.md

 **key** (required) - specifies what property in the source tiles will be matched to keys in redis.

-**keepKeys** (required) - a comma separated list of columns to be copied from source tiles to decorated tiles.

-**keepKeysRedis** - a comma separated list of columns to be copied from redis to decorated tiles.
-By default, all keys are copied.

-**requiredKeys** - a comma separated list of columns which must exist on features in the source tiles.
-If a feature does not have all required keys, that feature is excluded from the decorated tiles.
+**sourceProps** - a json object, specifying properties to `keep` from the source tile, and properties that are `required` to exist on features in the source tile. example: `{"keep": ["id", "class"], "required": ["rating"]}`.
+If all `required` properties don't exist on a feature, that feature is filtered out.

-**requiredKeysRedis** - a comma separated list of columns which must exist in the  redis record for a key.
-If a key's record does not have all required keys, none of that key's data is merged into the decorated tiles.
+**redisProps** - a json object, specifying properties to `keep` from redis records, and properties that are `required` to exist on redis records. example: `{"keep": ["congestion"], "required": ["speed"]}`.
+If all `required` properties don't exist on a record, that record is filtered out and no new properties will be applied to features that match the record key.

+**outputProps** - a json object, specifying properties to `keep` in the output tile after decoration, and properties that are `required` to exist on features in the output tile. example: `{"keep": ["class", "congestion"], "required": ["congestion"]}`.
+If all `required` properties don't exist on a feature, that feature is filtered out.

 **redis** - a redis connection string, e.g. `redis://localhost:6379`.

 **hashes** - If `hashes=true` is included, redis keys are treated as hash types as opposed to stringified JSON data in string type keys.
 In this case `hget` is used instead of the default `get` commands.

 ## development